-2. Scope
+Scope

 This policy applies to all pupils with medical needs attending a NAS school.
-This policy must be read in conjunction with NAS Schools and Children's services Medicines Procedures (OPUS) - SO-0347.
+This policy must be read in conjunction with the NAS Administering Medication Policy.

-3. Approach
+Approach

 The school believes it is important that parents of pupils with medical conditions feel confident that the school provides effective support for their children's medical conditions, and that pupils feel safe in the school environment.